kudy01/zendesk-coding-challenge/README.md

 $ git clone https://github.com/kudy01/zendesk-coding-challenge.git
 ```

-2.
+2. Navigate into the server folder

 ```
    $ cd zendesk-coding-challenge/server
 ```

-3. Create a .env file at the root and paste the credentials which I have emailed to Sabrina, so that the application can read my credentials while running.
+3. Create a .env file at the root and paste the credentials which have been emailed to Sabrina, so that the application can read my credentials while running.

 4. Navigate to the server directory in MacOS terminal or equivalent command line application and install all the dependencies (for server side).